LorenzoMauri/Twitter-US-Airline-Sentiment-Classification/README.md

 <a name = 'obiettivi'></a>
 ## Obiettivi
 ------------
-This project aims at developing three distinct machine learning model in order to classify Twitter's comments polarity (positive, negative and neutral).
+This project aims at developing three distinct machine learning models in order to classify Twitter's comments polarity (positive, negative and neutral).
-More specifically, the following models are implemented :
+More specifically the following models are implemented :

 * Artificial Neural Network (ANN)